-Today various churches have different practices concerning how people are baptized: sprinkling, pouring, full immersion, or dipping into water.
+Today various churches have different practices concerning how people are baptized: sprinkling, pouring, full immersion or plunging underwater.
 They also differ in who should be baptized.
 Some baptize babies as a sign that God gave them to Christian parents and to Christ's people, who promise to teach them to follow Christ.
 Others reserve baptism for people who consciously choose to follow Jesus and dedicate babies to God instead of baptizing them.